How to shake a cocktail without a shaker

-Having to shake cocktail without a shaker is a life-saver when you want to put together an unplanned party, or you get in a pinch and have no barware!
+The polished ambiance of cocktail culture is often built on gleaming bar tools, the artistry of drinks, and the art of shaking a cocktail (as with an essential kinesthetic practice).
+But sometimes you just don’t have the right tool and you suddenly want a cocktail so well mixed.
+Having to shake a cocktail without a shaker is a life-saver when you want to put together an unplanned party, or you get in a pinch and have no barware!
 This method shows creativity in the way you make your drink while also showing that you can be dynamic, resourceful, and trendy all at the same time.
-Elderflower and Juniper gin fizz cocktail to shake even without a shaker allows everyone from newbie to master-mixologist to make up tasty drinks without a cocktail shaker.
-This makes for a breezy, approachable cocktail that also hits notes of what a drink should be cold, tasty, and mouth-coating, a few all at once.
+Elderflower and Juniper gin fizz cocktail to shake even without a shaker allows everyone, from a newbie to a master-mixologist, to make up tasty drinks without a cocktail shaker.

 Understanding the Basics of Cocktail Shaking

 For professional bartending, you tend to need one tool that does all of these things at once, and that’s the shaker.
 But in a pinch, with no shaker in sight, you need some creativity.
-Shaking holds a special magic; it takes the same handful of ingredients you could mix together with a spoon and turns it into a delicious, bright voice.
+Shaking holds a special magic; it takes the same handful of ingredients you could mix with a spoon and turns them into a delicious, bright voice.

 Common Alternatives to a Cocktail Shaker